Using operator covariance to disentangle scaling dimensions in lattice models: Introduction

 The outline of the rest of the article is as follows.
-In Sec.~\ref{sec:cft} a minimal amount of CFT background is first reviewed.
-It is then argued that unique linear combinations $\tilde Q_{pi}$ of the CFT operators $Q_{pi}$ belonging to a given conformal multiplet $p$ can always be found that are orthogonal in the correlation sense, i.e., $\langle \tilde Q_{pi}({\bf r})\tilde Q_{pj}({\bf 0})\rangle=0$ for $i \not= j$, and further that the decay with $r$ of $i=j$ correlators is governed purely by $\Delta_i$; $\langle \tilde Q_{pi}({\bf r})\tilde Q_{pi}({\bf 0})\rangle=r^{-2\Delta_i}$.
-Given that lattice operators within a given symmetry sector can be written as linear combinations of the operators $\tilde Q_{pi}$ (including all $p$ compatible with the symmetries), it is then also true that diagonalization of an $N\times N$ covariance matrix, Eq.~(\ref{cij}), produces eigenvalues whose asymptotic decays are controlled by the $N$ smallest scaling dimensions.
+In Sec.~\ref{sec:cft}, disentangling of scaling dimensions by the covariance method is first discussed in the framework of ideal lattice operators (in general impossible to contruct explicitly) realizing a single CFT operator.
+It is argued that unique linear combinations $\tilde Q_{pi}$ of these operators $Q_{pi}$ belonging to a given symmetry sector $p$ can always be found that are orthogonal in the correlation sense, i.e., $\langle \tilde Q_{pi}({\bf r})\tilde Q_{pj}({\bf 0})\rangle=0$ for $i \not= j$, and further that the decay with $r$ of $i=j$ correlators is governed purely by $\Delta_i$; $\langle \tilde Q_{pi}({\bf r})\tilde Q_{pi}({\bf 0})\rangle=r^{-2\Delta_i}$.
+Given that simple lattice operators (of the kind that can be easily constructed in practice) within a given symmetry sector can be written as linear combinations of the ideal operators $\tilde Q_{pi}$ (including all $p$ compatible with the symmetries), it is then also true that diagonalization of an $N\times N$ covariance matrix, Eq.~(\ref{cij}), produces eigenvalues whose asymptotic decays are controlled by the $N$ smallest scaling dimensions.
 This assertion is exemplified by results for the 2D classical Ising model in Sec.~\ref{sec:is} and the 3D Ising model in Sec.~\ref{sec:is3}, where analogies with quantum systems in 2+1 dimensions are also made.
 Tricriticality in the 2D BC model is studied in Sec.~\ref{sec:bc}.
 In Sec.~\ref{crossover} the crossover from tricritical to conventional Ising scaling dimensions in the neighborhood of the tricritical point is investigated.
 The results and conclusions are further discussed in Sec.~\ref{sec:discuss}.